 I know there are other parents out there–trying to balance their freelance career while providing complete care for a child with special needs.
 It’s a challenge.
 I understand!

-Here’s a look at my story, and what I’ve learned these past ten months of freelancing.
+Here’s a look at my story, and what I’ve learned these past several years of freelancing.

 My Child with Special Needs

 Meet Owen.
 He’s my oldest son, who turns 13 at the end of May.

 Owen has Angelman Syndrome.
 That’s a genetic deletion on the 15th chromosome.

 Owen has special needs.
 He doesn’t speak.
 He needs help with basic needs like eating, toileting, and getting dressed.
 He suffers from difficult to control seizures.
 He has Pica and tries to eat everything in the house.

 He’s also loving.
 He’s happy.
 And he keeps life interesting.
 He learned to walk at the age of 7, though he still struggles with balance.
 If you want, you can read more about Owen here.